FAQ

 Answer:

 Discoloration is usually caused by rust in aging iron pipes.
-It is not harmful, but is aesthetically displeasing.
+It is not harmful but is aesthetically displeasing.
 Home plumbing could be the problem, or the problem could be caused by disturbance in a nearby water main.
-Water main maintenance or nearby fire hydrant usage can causes this type of disturbance.
+Water main maintenance or nearby fire hydrant usage can cause this type of disturbance.
 If rust becomes trapped in your water heater, it may continue to cause problems until it has been flushed.
 We can help.
-Call us at 222-3460 for more information.
+Call us at (515) 222-3460 for more information.

 Top